wkhere/stackless/Doc/library/dis.rst

    Calls ``dict.setitem(TOS1[-i], TOS, TOS1)``.
 Used to implement dict comprehensions.

 For all of the SET_ADD, LIST_APPEND and MAP_ADD instructions, while the added value or key/value pair is popped off, the container object remains on the stack so that it is available for further iterations of the loop.

-.. opcode:: LOAD_LOCALS ()

-   Pushes a reference to the locals of the current scope on the stack.
-This is used in the code for a class definition: After the class body is evaluated, the locals are passed to the class definition.

-.. opcode:: RETURN_VALUE ()
+.. opcode:: RETURN_VALUE

    Returns with TOS to the caller of the function.

-.. opcode:: YIELD_VALUE ()
+.. opcode:: YIELD_VALUE

    Pops ``TOS`` and yields it from a :term:`generator`.

-.. opcode:: IMPORT_STAR ()
+.. opcode:: IMPORT_STAR

    Loads all symbols not starting with ``'_'`` directly from the module TOS to the local namespace.
 The module is popped after loading all names.
 This opcode implements ``from module import *``.

-.. opcode:: POP_BLOCK ()
+.. opcode:: POP_BLOCK

    Removes one block from the block stack.
 Per frame, there is a  stack of blocks, denoting nested loops, try statements, and such.

-.. opcode:: POP_EXCEPT ()
+.. opcode:: POP_EXCEPT

    Removes one block from the block stack.
 The popped block must be an exception handler block, as implicitly created when entering an except handler.